wacncontent/CustomizeTool/removeCommentOutput/includes/app-service-mobile-dotnet-backend-web-and-mobile.md

 >[AZURE.NOTE] Before completing these steps, ensure that you've initialized your mobile app backend database by connecting a client to it.
 Otherwise, the web app will not be able to connect to the same database.

-1. In the [Azure Management Portal](https://manage.windowsazure.cn/), create a new web app, using the same Resource Group and Hosting Plan as your mobile app.
+1. In the [Azure Portal](https://portal.azure.cn/), create a new web app, using the same Resource Group and Hosting Plan as your mobile app.

 2. Download the sample solution [MultiChannelToDo] and open in Visual Studio.
 The solution contains both a Web API project and a Web Application Project for the web client UI.